cuinjune/Ofelia/README.md

 * Start Pd and go to `Help` -> `Find externals`, then search for `ofelia`
 * Select the latest version of ofelia to download and install.
 * Try opening patches inside downloaded `ofelia/examples` directory.
 * (Windows) If the library fails to load, open `vc_redist` executable file inside `ofelia` directory to install [Microsoft Visual C++ Redistributable packages](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+And if video examples don't work properly, try installing the [K-Lite Codec Pack](https://www.codecguide.com/download_kl.htm).
 * (Linux, Raspberry Pi) If the library fails to load, open the Terminal and run the following command to install dependencies.
   <pre>cd ofelia/scripts/distro_name
   sudo ./install_dependencies.sh</pre>